balancer/scaffold-balancer-v3/README.md

 ### 2.1 Write a Custom Pool Contract

+As a refresher, make sure to check out the [docs on creating custom pools as well](https://docs-v3.balancer.fi/concepts/guides/create-custom-amm-with-novel-invariant.html#build-your-custom-amm).

-- All custom pool contracts must inherit from `IBasePool` and `BalancerPoolToken` and implement the three required functions: `onSwap`, `computeInvariant`, and `computeBalance`
+All custom pool contracts must inherit from `IBasePool` and `BalancerPoolToken` and implement the three required functions: `onSwap`, `computeInvariant`, and `computeBalance`.

-- Begin your journey by reading the [docs on creating a custom pool](https://docs-v3.balancer.fi/concepts/guides/create-custom-amm-with-novel-invariant.html#build-your-custom-amm).

-- TODO --> input more details

 Let's walk through each function in `ConstantPricePoolExample.sol`

 #### 2.1.1 `onSwap()` Implementation - TODO

-- Looking at monorepo, one sees that `onSwap()` is ultimately called to return a value that ...
+Looking at monorepo, one sees that `onSwap()` is ultimately called within a `swap()` call in the [`Vault.sol`](https://github.com/balancer/balancer-v3-monorepo/blob/9bc5618d7717dfbafd3cfbf025e7d3317ad7cacb/pkg/vault/contracts/Vault.sol#L327).

-- In the case of the Constant Price Pool example, you can see that the amountCalculatedScaled18 is simply the amountGivenScaled18.

-> **Recall the architecture of BalancerV3, and how each custom pool function is called throughout the typical transactions carried out within the protocol.**

----
+Essentially, the `onSwap()` call carries the custom pool logic that the vault queries to understand how much of the requested token the swap should return.

+This step can vary between custom pool variations.
+To paint a contrast, a simple implementation can be seen within this `ConstantPricePool` example, where the amount swapped in is simply the amount swapped out (see toggle below).

-<details markdown='1'><summary>👩🏽‍🏫 Solution Code for `onSwap` functions </summary>
+<details markdown='1'><summary>👩🏽‍🏫 Code for `onSwap` functions </summary>
 Inside `ConstantPricePoolExample.sol`

 ```